Abdul Hamid Zainal Abidin: Career

 He was a teacher at Tunku Besar High School, Tampin, Negeri Sembilan (1971–1972); teacher at Victoria Institution, Kuala Lumpur (1972–1977); lecturer of Islamic Studies & Arabic-Islamic Teachers' College, Lembah Pantai (1972–1980); acting head of Department of Islamic Studies and Arabic-Islamic Teachers' College (1980–1981).

 Next was senior assistant director of student affairs, Teacher Education Division – Ministry of Education (1982–1983) and Islamic Teachers College, Lembah Pantai, Kuala Lumpur (1984–1985).

 When the Malaysian Army Military Religious Corps (KAGAT) – Ministry of Defense was established, he became the first KAGAT director (1985–1995) for 10 years.
 The then prime minister, Mahathir Mohamad had asked him to join the army when he was 40 years old.
 He therefore had to undergo military training such as military base training, warheads, weapons and all military protocols.
 After receiving various training, the Yang di-Pertuan Agong has given his credentials with the rank of colonel and appointed the first KAGAT director.
 Members of KAGAT can be sent anywhere, including serving under the banner of the United Nations such as Bosnia and Herzegovina and Somalia.

 Once again Mahathir appointed him as the first director general, Department of Islamic Development Malaysia (JAKIM) (1995–2001).
 JAKIM was first established to replace the small unit known as the Islamic Affairs Division of the Prime Minister's Department (BAHEIS) at the Islamic Center.
 At that time Abdul Hamid was telephoned by Mahathir during his pilgrimage to Mecca.
 At the same time the Malaysian Syariah Judiciary Department (JKSM) was also established.

 In 2001, after 6 years in JAKIM, he was appointed Senator and became Minister in the Prime Minister's Department (2001 – March 2004).
 The post has been held by Tan Sri Dr Mohd Yusof Noor then Tan Sri Abdul Hamid Othman.

 His last position was the Chairman of Majlis Amanah Rakyat (MARA) (16 July 2004 – 2009).
-He is also chairman of the University of Kuala Lumpur and Pro Chancellor (UniKL).
+He was also chairman of the University of Kuala Lumpur and Pro Chancellor (UniKL).